-Can you powerwash a horse trough clean?
+Can you use a power washer to clean a horse trough?
 Maybe.
 Just like other abrasives, powerwashing can potentially scar the surface of plastic horse troughs.
 Because the water pressure can be adjusted, though, with the right setting a powerwasher can be a great tool to help speed up trough cleaning without damaging the surface.
 Thanks for new technology, backpack-sized electric-powered powerwashers are a huge help on a farm, making it safe and easy to use powerful jets of water to clean troughs, trailers, horse blankets, and fences.

 Once your horse trough is clean, check out our tips on keeping your horse trough clean naturally to reduce the frequency and difficulty of cleaning in the future.

-The best tools for cleaning the horse trough are as follows:
+The best tools for cleaning a horse trough are as follows:

 For Daily Maintenance: A Fresh, Dedicated Toilet Bowl Brush

 For Dump-and-Scrub Deep Cleans: A Big Hand-Held Scrub Brush (no handles!)

 For ultra-fast deep cleaning: Portable Lightweight Power Washer